 Most schools offer an American-style curriculum, International Baccalaureate programmes or a combination of the two, and there are diverse Christian foundations.
 Coeducational day schooling is the norm and many schools admit children of all ages.
 But a handful offer boarding and there are several high schools.

-There are eight IB World Schools, which all offer the International Baccalaureate Diploma, while two schools, I-Shou International School and Taipei Kuei Shan School, follow all three IB programmes.
-Teaching is in English at four schools, while the other four teach in English and Chinese.
+There are 15 IB World Schools in Taiwan.
+10 of these offer the International Baccalaureate Diploma, while two schools, I-Shou International School and Taipei Kuei Shan School, follow all three IB programmes.

 Taipei American School, which was founded in 1949 to serve the children of US military personnel, today follows an American-style curriculum leading to the IB Diploma plus Advanced Placement courses and SATs.
 The popular school has some 2,235 students enrolled.